alex-hhh/ActivityLog2/docs/xdata.md

   default of 0 is good for most cases, but the "false" value has the special meaning to remove missing values from processing altogether -- this needs to be set when 0 is a valid value, for example for the altitude series.

+* `parent` -- specifies which base series this field corresponds to and, if specified, this xdata field will inherit all the defaults form that native series.
+There are only two meaningful values: "power" and "pace".
+This parameter is also useful for specifying that a series supports [Critical Power](./critical-power.md) estimation (in fact it was added for this reason).

 ### On changing values on the `xdata-defs.json` file